davidwesst/davidwesst.github.io/fulfillment-through-cake-and-ice-cream/index.md

 Mission Accomplished.

+![Chcolate Ice Cream churning in a counter-top ice cream maker, which resembles the shape of a human's butt.][3]

 ## The Feeling of Fulfillment

 I share this story, because I was recently asked about a time this week where I did something that made me feel happy.
 I was definitely happy that my daughter had a great birthday, which was the whole point and is the most important part.